Israel-Beni/BD-Website-Design-System/README.md

 # BD Website Design System

-The `**BD Website Design System**` comes like a reference website that will to build more websites in the future.
+The `**BD Website Design System**` comes like a reference website that will come handy in buildinf more websites in the future.

 ## Table of Contents